Cadillac ELR: 2016 model

-Skipping the 2015 model year, for the 2016 model year Cadillac decreased the ELR's MSRP by $10,000 and raised total system horsepower, from its two electric motors and gasoline four-cylinder engine.
+Skipping the 2015 model year, Cadillac decreased the ELR's MSRP by $10,000 for the 2016 model year, and raised total system horsepower, from its two electric motors and gasoline four-cylinder engine.
 Horsepower increased from 217 to 233, and peak torque increased from 295 lb-ft to 373 – reducing the zero-to-60 time by 1.5 seconds.
 The 2016 models featured revised torque-steer-mitigating strut technology with stiffer springs, stiffer control-arm bushings, and the addition of a damper rebound spring.

-The rear twist-beam axle received stiffer bushings for its Watts linkage and the adaptive suspension was retuned to match the increased stiffness and the recalibrated steering.
-Brakes were also upgraded.
+The rear twist-beam axle received stiffer bushings for its Watts linkage, and the adaptive suspension was retuned to match the increased stiffness and the recalibrated steering; brakes were also upgraded.
 An optional performance package reduces the ELR's electric-only driving range by about four miles, and includes summer-only performance tires, new 20-inch wheels, Brembo four-piston front brake calipers with 13.6-inch vented rotors, a sport steering wheel with a thicker rim, and unique steering and suspension revisions.

 The 2016 ELR included previously optional blind-spot monitoring, rear cross-traffic alert, automatic high beams, and lane-change alert as well as a 4G LTE onboard data connection with Wi-Fi hotspot capability.
-The 2016 model also features Cadillac's revised, wreathless crest badge and a revised front "grille."
+The 2016 model also features Cadillac's revised, wreathless crest badge and a revised front "grille".

 The engine management software was updated and the regenerative braking system reconfigured.
 The 2016 ELR delivered an all-electric range of 39 mi, up from 37 mi.